Missouri DWI Lawyers

 Driver's License Consequences

-Test Refusal Consequences
+DWI Breath Test Refusal Consequences

 Hardship License

 If your licence has been revoked for convictions or a chemical test refusal, you may be eligible for "Limited Driving Privileges", commonly known as a hardship license.
 You may apply for a hardship license to either the circuit court of your county of residence or the Director of Revenue.
 A hardship license may not be granted for the following reasons, including the fact that you have been convicted of a felony involving the use of a vehicle, the failure to pay child support, or a suspension in another state.
 There are also many requirements concerning when a person may apply for the hardship license.
-For instance, a person convicted of two DWIs within 5 years may not apply for a hardship license until he or she has served at least 2 of the 5 years of revocation.
+For instance, a person convicted of two DWI's within 5 years may not apply for a hardship license until he or she has served at least 2 of the 5 years of revocation.
 You should consult with an attorney concerning whether you are eligible for a hardship license.

 Missouri Traffic Law & MIP